joachim-gassen/botex/README.md

 If you want to use botex to create LLM participants for your own oTree experiments, you need the following:

 - A working python environment >= 3.10 and preferable a virtual environment.
-- [ChromeDriver](https://developer.chrome.com/docs/chromedriver/get-started) for scraping the oTree participant pages
+- [Google Chrome](https://www.google.com/chrome/) and [ChromeDriver](https://developer.chrome.com/docs/chromedriver/get-started) for scraping the oTree participant pages
 - If you plan to use Chat-GPT 4 as your LLM (recommended for beginners), an [OpenAI API key](https://openai.com/api).
 If you want to go local, take a look at the next section.
-- Access to an oTree server that you can start sessions on - Access to an oTree server that you can start sessions on or at least a web address for an oTree participant.
+- Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.

 Then install the botex package: `pip install botex`.
 After that, you should be able to start botex on an existing oTree participant link by running the following code snippet